 If the line or drain gets clogged, the water can back up and cause damage to the system.
 It also results in the growth of mold, fungus, and mildew, causing foul odors to filter into your home.

 In order to prevent this, make sure that the drain line is regularly inspected, cleaned, and maintained.
 When there is humidity outside, check the condensate drain to ensure that it’s not clogged and appropriately drained.

 A thermostat sensor is located behind the control panel, near the evaporator coil in the air conditioner.
 The role of the thermostat is to measure the temperature of air coming in the evaporating coil and then adjust the cooling based on humidity and temperature of the room.

 If the sensor is knocked out of the position, it can randomly turn on and off the cycle.
 The sensor should be positioned near the coil but not touch it.
 Regulate the sensor by winding the wire that grips it in a particular position.

 Contact AC Repair Company

 If you face the problems mentioned above or any other issue, contact the air conditioning company to get your air conditioner fixed right away.
-The professionals of AC repair have years of experience in providing the best AC repair services.
+The professionals at Bulldog Air Conditioning & Heating Repair have years of experience in providing the best AC repair services.
 You can contact them anytime.